smartcontractkit/run-functions-dapp/README.md

 ## Frontend

-`./app` directory is a Next.js project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
+The `./app` directory is a Next.js project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).

 It contains the frontend for the Chainlink Functions playground demo dApp.